Watford Grammar School for Boys: New school

+Comprehensive school

 With the scrapping of the Tripartite System, they became comprehensive in 1975, and continued to expand.
 They became grant-maintained schools in 1990, controlled by their own governing bodies, independent of the county council, and funded directly by the Department for Education, and in 1995 introduced partial selection.
 In 1999 the schools converted to voluntary aided status.

 The two schools maintain matching admissions policies.
 The selective proportion of their intake has been reduced since 1995, and currently stands at 25% academic and 10% musical aptitude.
 Their catchment area for selective admission reaches out about 5 miles, including some northern parts of the London boroughs of Harrow and Hillingdon.
 The schools also give priority to siblings of current pupils.
 Prior to 2008, each of them also gave priority to siblings of pupils at the other school (Watford Grammar School for Girls).

 In 2010 the school became one of the first schools rated 'outstanding' by Ofsted to become an academy, along with the girls school.